piiblocker-coder/privacyshield/README.md

 ## Privacy

-PrivacyShield processes **all data locally** in your browser.
+PiiBlocker processes **all data locally** in your browser.
 PiiBlock does not operate any servers and cannot access your data by design.
 There is no telemetry, no analytics, no cookies, and no third-party scripts.
 There's nothing to breach.

 Read our full [Privacy Policy](https://www.piiblock.com/privacy).